rust-lang/log/rfcs/0000-structured-logging.md

 In the above example, the `Source::try_for_each` method iterates over each key-value pair in the `Source` and writes them to the terminal.

+### Writing key-value pairs as JSON

 Let's look at a structured example.
-Take the following json format:
+Take the following JSON map:

 ```json
 {